Bobby Olszewski

-Robert "Bobby O" Olszewski (born September 6, 1977) is an American politician.
-A member of the Republican Party, he previously served as a member of the Florida House of Representatives, representing the 44th District which includes Windermere, Winter Garden, Gotha, Lake Buena Vista, Oakland, parts of Ocoee, and the Dr. Phillips, Horizon West, and Williamsburg communities in Southwest Orange County.
-The district contains Walt Disney World, Universal Studios Florida, SeaWorld, International Drive, and the Orange County Convention Center.
+Robert "Bobby O" Olszewski (born September 6, 1977) is a former American politician who previously served as a member of the Florida House of Representatives, representing the 44th District which included Windermere, Winter Garden, Gotha, Lake Buena Vista, Oakland, parts of Ocoee, and the Dr. Phillips, Horizon West, and Williamsburg communities in Southwest Orange County.
+The district contained Walt Disney World, Universal Studios Florida, SeaWorld, International Drive, and the Orange County Convention Center.

-History
+Education

 After graduating from Dr. Phillips High School in Orlando, Olszewski earned an undergraduate double major from the University of Central Florida in Radio/Television (B.A.) and Organizational Communication (B.A.), as well as two master’s degrees in Management (M.S.) from Embry-Riddle Aeronautical University, and Corporate Communication & Technology (M.A.) from Rollins College.
-Dr. Olszewski also earned a Ph.D. in Business Administration from Northcentral University.
-Olszewski later served as a City Commissioner in Winter Garden.
-He was first elected with 71 percent of the vote, and ran unopposed for his second term.
-In addition to his service in the Florida House, Dr. Olszewski professionally serves as the Florida Partnership Consultant for Special Olympics Florida.
+Olszewski also earned a Ph.D. in Business Administration from Northcentral University.
+Dr. Olszewski's published doctoral dissertation Donor Motivations for Donating to a Nonprofit Without a Previous Relationship, which was cited by multiple peer-reviewed research sources, conducted a quantitative analysis of surveyed donors from the Basilica of Mary, Queen of the Universe in the Diocese of Orlando.